 - When you are in a setting as a member of the dominant group, what specifically can you do to ensure that people from all social identities are welcomed, acknowledged, and valued?

 - How might you use your social capital, as Shirley Chisholm did, to make a positive impact in your community?

 Your teacher may ask you to record your answers on an exit ticket as you feel comfortable sharing.

 Who might become the next Shirley Chisholm?

 Shirley Chisholm devoted her life to public service and described herself as “the people’s politician,” fighting for higher wages for working-class people, funding for public education, and demanding respect for black Americans and women.
 She inspired generations of women and people of color to continue to break down barriers in politics, business, leadership, and society.
-Take a moment to view this Bunk Connection which includes a map of Congressional Elections in the United States Congress, and an excerpt from Bunk which describes the call to action and the intersectionality of the Black Lives Matter protests which erupted across the United States in the spring of 2020 following the death of George Floyd and other victims of racism and police brutality in America.
+Take a moment to view this Bunk Connection which includes a map of Congressional Elections in the United States Congress, and an excerpt from Bunk that describes the call to action and the intersectionality of the Black Lives Matter (#BLM) protests which erupted across the United States in the spring of 2020 following the death of George Floyd and other victims of racism and police brutality in America.

 Use the map to compare the number of women and minorities elected to Congress since Shirtley Chisholm was the first black woman elected in 1968.
 By comparison, in 2018 a record breaking 117 women joined the 116th Congress, a large gain from the previous 2016 elections which included 89 women elected.
 The 116th Congress included:

 - 23 new House members who are people of color (of all genders and orientations(